 - Reciting positive affirmations with conviction.

-- Visualizing a blue energy ball in your throat area and feeling it spin.
+- Visualize a blue energy ball in your throat area and feeling it spin.

 - Do neck and shoulder rotations.
 These exercizes allows energy to move through the throat area.